BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Berserker Blade** `ACTIVE`

-A [hand-and-a-half weapon][Hand-and-a-half Weapon].
-If using as a [two-handed weapon][Two-handed Weapon], the berserker can make a single Strike against every enemy model they were Engaged in Combat with.
+This is a [hand-and-a-half weapon][Hand-and-a-half Weapon].
+Additionally, if an Uruk-hai Berserker wins a Combat whilst using their Berserker Blade as a [two-handed weapon][Two-handed Weapon], they may make a single Strike against every enemy model they were Engaged in Combat with.

 - **Oblivious to Pain** `PASSIVE`

-When the berserker suffers a Wound, roll a D6.
-On a 6, the Wound is ignored.
+Whenever an Uruk-hai Berserker suffers a Wound, roll a D6.
+On the roll of a natural 6, the Wound is ignored.

 </div>